ministryofjustice/laa-secure-document-storage-api/README.md

 ```shell
 $ docker compose up --build
 ```

+### Running dependencies in docker, and the API separately

 You can also start just the API dependencies and run the API itself in an IDE or from the terminal.
 To start the dependent services, run: